kevinburke/hulk/README.md

     - if the value looks like a number, it's converted to a number
     - if the value looks like a boolean ("true" or "false"), it's converted to a boolean
     - if the value is empty, or the word "null", it's converted to the null value.

+    That said, if you set the `smartParsing` option to `false`, all inputs will be serialized and returned as strings.

 ## Installation